OpenWebAdvocacy/website/src/posts/sir-tim-berners-lee-discusses-apples-browser-engine-ban-and-web-apps.md

 > <cite>[Sir Tim Berners-Lee](https://youtu.be/78w61I62N_0?t=2457)<br>(emphasis added)</cite>

 > **One of the arguments I've heard for why Apple will not allow other browser engines is that they can artificially restrict WebKit.** So, it's not as good of a competitor to the native apps on the iPhone as web apps on the desktop are to native apps on the Mac or Windows or whatever.<br><br>
-> **If you had true web apps being able to run in Chromium on the iPhone, if you had that browser competition, there was a much more capable browser.
-Do you think that would displace how the native apps work?** <br><br>
+> **If you had true web apps being able to run in Chromium on the iPhone, if you had that browser competition, there was a much more capable browser, do you think that would displace how the native apps work?** <br><br>
 > This is where we began the conversation, right?
 Is this push to apps because they're more capable on the iPhone?
 But if you had a browser that was as capable as a desktop browser on the iPhone, do you think that would change the dynamic?
 > <cite>[Nilay Patel \- The Verge](https://youtu.be/78w61I62N_0?t=2457)<br>(emphasis added)</cite>